imrankhan2023/weatherfetcher/README.md

 A brief description of what this project does and who it's for:

---> To fetch weather of any city of any country using this project.
+* To fetch weather of any city of any country using this project.
+* The main theme behind choosing the project is to get work with API's.